 - dash sea salt

-- ¼ tsp ground black pepper plus a little extra
+- ¼ teaspoon ground black pepper plus a little extra

 - a few sprigs fresh savory note 3